Healthdirect Free Australian health advice you can count on.

 What is the contraceptive vaginal ring?

-The vaginal ring is a form of contraception that can also help women control their periods.
-It releases the same hormones as the contraceptive pill.
-It is a soft plastic ring that is inserted into the vagina to prevent pregnancy.
+The vaginal ring is a form of contraception (birth control).
+It’s a soft plastic ring that you put into your vagina.
+It releases the same hormones as the contraceptive pill to prevent pregnancy.

-The contraceptive vaginal ring is self-inserted and should be removed after 3 weeks.
+The contraceptive vaginal ring (birth control ring) is self-inserted and should be removed after 3 weeks.

 How does the vaginal ring work?